chriswhitehouse/CV/README.md

 Having built a career to date largely off the back of being 'good at excel', I can already demonstrate great analytical, commercial, and managerial capabilities with a small dose of technical development work, and algorithmic thinking.

 With a recent investment in self-reflection, intrinsically evaluating what I do and don't enjoy, I came to realise, much of what I draw most satisfaction from in the workplace is creative problem solving with technology.
 Working with others to solve complex technical challenges, and then implementing, with a strong sense of absorption or 'flow'.
-This, in tandem with my growth mindset and love of continuous learning, pointed towards a career in software developoment.
+This, in tandem with my growth mindset and love of continuous learning, pointed towards a career in software development.

-Extrinsically, when I look around at the most innovative companies, those solving the most interesting problems, it is the companies who have technoclogy at their heart.
+Extrinsically, when I look around at the most innovative companies, those solving the most interesting problems, it is the companies who have technology at their heart.
 It is these companies, that I want to work.
-To lend my enthusiasm, and dedication, to solving complex challenges with technologuy.
+To lend my enthusiasm, and dedication, to solving complex challenges with technology.

 Values: integrity, growth, discipline, connection, health, progress